trisulnsm/netflow-shim-tunnel/README.md

 ![shimtunnel](nfshim.png)

-### Primary use case : Accepts Netflow from multiple routers relays it to a receiver as a shim tunnel.
+### Primary use case : Accepts Netflow from multiple routers relays it to one or more receivers as a shim tunnel.

 Normally such a scenario will be supported by GRE tunnels. but some highly secure environments do not allow GRE.

 For more information [Why use a nfshim tunnel](https://www.trisul.org/devzone/doku.php/hardware:shimtunnelintro)

 ## Usage  nfshim

 > Download the binary for your platform from the binaries directory

-To forward from local-port to remote trisul-ip and trisul-port.
-The -D puts it into daemon mode
+To forward from local-port to one or more remote trisul-ip and trisul-port.
+The -D puts it into daemon mode.

 ````
-nfshim [-D]  local-ip:local-port  trisul-ip:trisul-port  [local-ip-for-sending]
+nfshim [-D] --from-ipport local-ip:local-port --to-ipport receiver-ip:receiver-port [--to-ipport receiver-ip:receiver-port ...] [--bind-address local-ip-for-sending]
 ````

 #### Options

-  1.  `-D` :  send into background as daemon
+  1.  `-D` or `--daemonize` :  send into background as daemon
+  2.  `-f` or `--from-ipport` : specify the local IP and port in the format `local-ip:local-port`
+  3.  `-t` or `--to-ipport` : specify the receiver IP and port in the format `receiver-ip:receiver-port`.
+This option can be specified multiple times to add multiple targets.
-  2.  `local-ip-for-sending` : bind to a valid local IP address packets sent to trisul  will have this ip address
+  4.  `-b` or `--bind-address` : optional - bind to a valid local IP address.
+Packets sent to the receivers will have this IP address.

 ### Examples

-#### To forward all netflow traffic on gateway on port 2055 to Trisul running on 192.168.2.99.
+#### To forward all netflow traffic on gateway on port 2055 to Trisul running on 192.168.2.99:2055.

 ````
-nfshim.el7 -D 0.0.0.0:2055 192.168.2.99:2055
+nfshim.el7 -D --from-ipport 0.0.0.0:2055 --to-ipport 192.168.2.99:2055
 ````

-#### To forward all traffic binding  192.168.2.76  as the source IP for sending.
-192.168.2.76 must be a valid IP on the server
+#### To forward all traffic to multiple receivers, binding 192.168.2.76 as the source IP for sending.
+192.168.2.76 must be a valid IP on the server.

 ````
-nfshim.el7 -D 0.0.0.0:2055 192.168.2.99:2055 192.168.2.76
+nfshim.el7 -D --from-ipport 0.0.0.0:2055 --to-ipport 192.168.2.99:2055 --to-ipport 192.168.2.100:2055 --bind-address 192.168.2.76
 ````

 ## Usage  nfshim-pcap